lornafay/Rectangle-RMI/README.md

 # Rectangle-RMI
 Simple implementation of a Java RMI distributed object.
-Rectangle interface with rotation and scaling functionality.
+Rectangle interface with rotating, scaling and drawing functionality.